ponderingBGI/flipper-collection/README.md

 A curated collection of Flipper Zero apps.

 ## Apps
-- apps/mouse-jiggler: Mouse Jiggler Pro
+- apps/mouse-jiggler: Mouse and keyboard Jiggler